ViaQ/Main/README-install.md

 Requirements for a [master
 node](https://docs.openshift.org/latest/install_config/install/prerequisites.html#hardware)

-ViaQ on OCP requires a RHEL 7.3 or later machine.
-ViaQ on Origin requires a up-to-date CentOS 7 machine.
+ViaQ on OCP requires a RHEL 7.5 or later machine.
+ViaQ on OKD requires a up-to-date CentOS 7 machine.
 You must be able to ssh into the machine using an ssh keypair.
 The instructions below assume you are running ansible on the same machine that you are going to be using to run logging (as an all-in-one or aio